kamilchm/dotsecrets/README.md

 ### Remove secret from store

-Open `.secrets' with your favourite editor.
+Open `.secrets` with your favourite editor.
 Find the line with the variable or file name and delete it.

 ### Update secret value